ansonchiu99/Annuity-Tool/README.md

 ## Editing Plans
 All dollar amounts can be changed according to company policy.
-This can be done in the "Edit Plans" Worksheet, as shown below.
+This can be done in the "Edit Plans" worksheet, as shown below.

 ![Alt Text](https://i.imgur.com/BvnVRv8.gif)